 From our local repository's point of view, the other repositories are called remotes.
 Each remote has a name; we called the one we just added

 In this example, there's no code in the remote yet.
-Let's change that by pushing our master branch to
+Let's change that by pushing our main branch to

 Several things have now happened.
 First, all the commits needed to go from an empty repository to the state of our local repository at